 Sue Baldwin, who became RSC for the east of England and north-east London in August 2017, previously worked for the Department for Education.

-While John Edwards, who joined as the RSC for East Midlands and the Humber in May were school leaders, however some didn't last long and returned to school-leadership roles.
+While John Edwards, who joined as the RSC for East Midlands and the Humber in May

 2017, came from Manchester City Council.